 What is Shopify?

 So you don’t have any web developing certification?
 Fret not.
-Shopify is a fully-hosted, all-in-one commercial product that enables business owners of all sizes to design and construct professional online stores without requiring extensive technological know-how.
-Shopify has a reputation for user-friendliness, and provides a menu-driven mechanism for changing basic shop elements like fonts, colors, images etc.
+Shopify is a fully-hosted, all-in-one commercial product.
+It enables any business owners to design and construct professional online stores without requiring any experiences.
+Shopify has a reputation for user-friendliness, and provides a menu-driven mechanism for changing basic shop elements.

-Here’s the intriguing part, because it is a subscription-based service, it saves you the hassle of piecing together various web development elements such as a domain name, third-party hosting, outsourced theme and more.
+Here’s the intriguing part.
+Because it is a subscription-based service, it saves you the hassle of piecing together various web development elements.
+Elements including a domain name, third-party hosting, outsourced theme and more.
 Your Shopify subscription pack includes all the necessary tools you will need to operate your online stores.

 What is Magento ?

-With nearly 200,000 websites registered under Magento, it is easily one of the biggest most popular eCommerce platforms around the world.
-The platform is carried by an open-source technology, encouraging freedom in controlling and managing their online stores’ overall look, functionality and content, as well as having flexibility in the shopping cart system.
+With nearly 200,000 websites registered under Magento, it is easily one of the biggest eCommerce platforms around the world.
+The platform is carried by an open-source technology.
+It encourages freedom in controlling and maintaining their online stores’ style, functionality, and content, as well as shopping cart flexibility.

-After its release, Magento quickly met its roaring success and continued to prosper in the e-commerce world because it is incredibly customisable.
-The platform includes multiple built-in tools and offers plenty of prominent plug-ins, themes and extensions for its clients of all sizes, allowing them to have complete flexibility over the functionality of their websites.
+After its release, Magento quickly met its roaring success and continued to prosper due to its flexibility.
+The platform includes multiple built-in tools and offers plenty of prominent plug-ins, themes and extensions.
+This allows users to have complete flexibility over the functionality of their websites.

 In short, whatever you can imagine, it’s probably possible in Magento.